tranquilit/WAPT-Documentation/source/wapt-changelog.rst

   sent to Tranquil IT to document the communication around WAPT (sent by :program:`waptconsole` at most every 24h)
 * [IMP] improved mass hosts delete,
-* [ADD] delete hosts package action. server >=1.2.2 only : https://roundup.tranquil.it/wapt/issue433
+* [ADD] delete hosts package action. server >=1.2.2 only: https://roundup.tranquil.it/wapt/issue433
 * [IMP] big packages uploads (write uploaded packages by chunk) (but still some issues on 32bits servers due to :program:`uwsgi`)
 * [IMP] display version of mismatch when editing package